Contributing to py3plex

 Development Setup

-Install in development mode with all dependencies:
+Install in development mode with all dependencies (use the Python version listed in README):

 # Create virtual environment